TheThingsNetwork/docs/doc/content/devices-and-gateways/_index.md

       hideOnHome: true
 ---

 The Things Network runs The Things Stack Community Edition, which is a crowdsourced, open and decentralized LoRaWAN network.
 This network is a great way to get started testing devices, applications, and integrations, and get familiar with LoRaWAN.
 The Things Stack Community Edition is free for fair use.

-Learn how to connect your Things in the documentation for [Adding Devices]({{< relref "adding-devices" >}}) and [Adding Gateways]({{< relref "adding-gateways" >}})!
+Learn how to connect your things in the documentation for [Adding Devices]({{< relref "adding-devices" >}}) and [Adding Gateways]({{< relref "adding-gateways" >}}).

 ## What is a LoRaWAN device?